What is the Supportive Care Available for MSA in Mumbai?

 Multiple system atrophy (MSA) is a rare neurodegenerative disorder that typically affects adults in their 50s and 60s.
 It impacts movement and automatic body functions such as blood pressure regulation, bladder control, and digestion.
 Early detection and proper management can help improve the quality of life for those affected.

 MSA is a progressive condition that affects various areas of the brain, particularly those involved in coordination and autonomic control.
-Mumbai is one of those cities in India where healthcare facilities and services are regarded as high-quality and excellent.
+Mumbai has multiple tertiary-care hospitals and specialist neurologists experienced in managing complex neurological disorders.
 In this content piece, we will explore the standard supportive care and treatment options for managing MSA in Mumbai.

 Keep reading for a detailed insight.